-The College of Science and Engineering offers a full-time, two-year program designed for students who already have a bachelors degree, to obtain prerequisite coursework necessary to apply for medical school.
+The College of Science & Engineering offers a full-time, two-year program designed for students who already have a bachelor's degree, to obtain prerequisite coursework necessary to apply for medical school.
 This program benefits students seeking to apply to dental, pharmacy, optometry, and veterinary medicine health profession schools.

 - Complete pre-requisite course work with guaranteed entrance into Program classes.

 - Move through the Program as a cohort of up to 60 students.

 - Class size is reasonable.
 Lectures will have up to 60 formal post-bacs, while labs and discussion sections have up to 30 formal post-bacs each.

 - Auxiliary course work in the form of discussion sections will enhance learning.

 - Individual and group help in writing personal statements and practicing for interviews.